shaoruu/typehere.app/CLI_README.md

 ### Session Management

-The CLI remembers your password for 24 hours after successful authentication.
+The CLI remembers your password for 30 days after successful authentication.
 This means you won't need to enter your password every time you run `th`.

 To manually clear your session and require password re-entry: